dangtuanhuy/assembla-to-jira-migration/README.md

 With such a complicated tool, there will always be some loose ends and/or additional work to be done at a later time.
 Hopefully in the not so distant future, I'll have some time to tackle one or more of the following items:

+* Allow themes to be converted into Epics.
+Currently epics are only created for tickets with summaries that start with 'EPIC:' which in hindsight is probably not the best way of doing this.
 * Implement Assembla cardwall columns (statuses = blocked, testable, ready for acceptance, in acceptance testing, ready for deploy) in line with the original Assembla workflow.
 * Allow data dumps to restart with all newer items since last dump, rather than having to start all over again.
+This is already the case for attachments, but should be possible with tickets, comments, etc.
 * Update readme screenshots and relevant screen associations, e.g. only `Scrum Default Issue Screen` is required.
 * For ticket links which link to an external Assembla space, retain the original external link.
 * Assembla tickets with tag `bug` should be converted into Jira issue of type `bug`.